358. A Grace after Dinner

 Email Poem |

-Analysis and Comments on 358.
+Comments, Analysis, and Meaning on 358.
 A Grace after Dinner

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 358.
 A Grace after Dinner here.